nuraliamai04-gif/VULNERABLE-MACHINE-BLUE-MOON/README.md

 ### Observation:

-> ❗ No direct credential found yet
-> ❗ Indicates puzzle-based or hint-driven attack path
+No direct credentials found, indicating a puzzle-based or hint-driven attack path.

 ---